 The triumphal entry of Jesus into Jerusalem

-Why does the triumphal entry of Jesus encourage us?
-Because Jesus chose to transform from the celebrated King to the crucified criminal in less than a week.
+The story of Jesus’ triumphal entry shows us that God is in control and nothing will stop His plans.
+Jesus chose to transform from the celebrated King to the crucified criminal in less than a week.
 He heard the crowd shouting “Hosanna to the Son of David” and a few days later, “Crucify Him.”

 What evidence proves Jesus knew what was going to happen?